A survey on knowledge-enhanced multimodal learning: Multimodal representation learning

-\paragraph{Visual Question Answering (VQA)} Given an image $i \in I$ and a natural language question $q \in T$, a VQA model is tasked to predict the correct answer $a \in T$.
+\paragraph{Visual Question Answering (VQA)} Given an image $I \in \mathcal{V}$ and a natural language question $q \in \mathcal{W}$, a VQA model is tasked to predict the correct answer $a \in \mathcal{W}$.
 VQA is an extension of NLP question answering (QA) to include the visual modality.
 It can be viewed as a \textit{classification} task, where the predicted answer can be selected among a set of candidate answers.
 Alternatively, free-form answers can be generated, forming a \textit{generative} VQA task.
 Widely used datasets for VQA, containing complex scenes of objects and relationships, are the original VQA \cite{vqa}, VQAv2 \cite{vqav2}, GQA \cite{gqa}, Visual7W \cite{Visual7W}, Visual Genome QA \cite{visualgenome} and COCO QA \cite{coco_qa}.
 Additionally, datasets providing explanations for answer selections, such as VQA-E \cite{e-vqa} have recently emerged.

-\paragraph{Visual Entailment (VE)} extends the default task of textual entailment by answering whether an image $i \in I$ acting as the premise semantically entails the given textual hypothesis $h \in T$.
-The hypothesis \textit{h} can either entail, contradict or remain neutral with respect to the premise, providing an answer \textit{a} to the visual premise \textit{i}.
-SNLI-VE \cite{snli-ve} is a dataset used for VE.
+\paragraph{Visual Entailment (VE)} VE extends the default task of textual entailment by answering whether an image $I \in \mathcal{V}$ acting as the premise semantically entails the given textual hypothesis $h \in \mathcal{W}$.
+The hypothesis \textit{h} can either \textit{entail}, \textit{contradict} or remain \textit{neutral} with respect to the premise, providing an answer \textit{a} to the visual premise \textit{I}.
+SNLI-VE \cite{snli-ve} is a widely used VE dataset.
 Moreover, e-SNLI-VE \cite{e-SNLI-VE} corrects label errors present in SNLI-VE due to its automatic assembling while providing human-written explanations in natural language for the corrected SNLI-VE corpus.

-\paragraph{Visual Referring Expressions (VRE) or Visual Grounding} extends NLP referring expressions attempting to ground a textual phrase \textit{s} to an image object or region for each image $i \in I$.
-Datasets used for VRE are CLEVR-Ref+ \cite{clevr-ref-plus}, RefCOCO, RefCOCO+, RefCOCO-g \cite{coco-ref} and GuessWhat \cite{guesswhat}.
-VRE also presents a generative counterpart, Visual Referring Expressions Generation, where natural language generation can be used to create the textual phrases.